lclem/lia/src/part1/CharacteristicFormulas.lagda.md

 ```
 funCompl[¬∨∧] : FunctionallyComplete Formula[¬∨∧]
 ```

+TODO: Explain that `remove⊥⊤` is written using the "implicit verification" approach.
+First occurrence of this in part 1.

 Thanks to the fact that !ref(Formula[⊥,⊤,¬,∨,∧]) is functionally complete (c.f. !ref(funCompl[⊥,⊤,¬,∨,∧])) it suffices to remove the two logical constants `⊥` and `⊤`: